Single Sign On (SSO)

 I've configured my SSO, but when users click on the Monte Carlo app in our IdP, they are seeing an error.
 What's wrong?

 We currently only support Service Provider-initiated SSO.
 That means that the log in flow has to start from our platform: getmontecarlo.com/signin.

 Do you support any other IdPs?

 We work with any IdP that supports SAML.
 We have outlined the set up information for the major IdPs, but if you have an IdP not outlined above, let us know, and we'd be happy to help you through the set up.

 I've set up SSO in my workspace; what happens to my current users?

 When SSO is enabled in your workspace, we automatically disable all username/password users once you have successfully used SSO to login to your account.
 Any user who signs into your account after SSO is validated is forced to authenticate through your IdP.
 You do not need to delete and reinvite users.

 If I have SSO enabled in my workspace, do I still need to invite users to our account?

 No, you do not.
-We support Just-in-Time provisioning (JIT) so any users who have a domain matching your SSO settings (i.e. @montecarlodata.com) will be automatically associated with your account.
+We support Just-in-Time provisioning (JIT) so any users who have a domain or other account identifier matching your SSO settings (i.e. @montecarlodata.com) will be automatically associated with your account.
 They simply need to put their email into the SSO login box on our login page: getmontecarlo.com/signin, and we will verify their access with your IdP and approve/deny access from there.
 We will default to the "Viewer" role for these users.